 Does KISSA Matcha contain components of mineral oils such as MOSH/MOAH?

-KISSA Tea stands for high-quality green tea products.
-In order to meet these demands, we only work with suppliers and producers that respect the standards of food safety and are properly certified.
+Kissa Tea stands for high quality green tea products.
+To express this claim, we only work with suppliers and manufacturers who comply with food safety standards and are certified accordingly.

-It is our ambition as well as our conception that our products are free from any non-natural substances.
-Therefore, we make sure that no pesticides are used during the cultivation of our products, constantly check the microbiological limits and even have the products tested for heavy metals in spot checks.
+It is our claim and our self-image that our products are free from any non-natural substances.
+For this reason, we ensure that all our products are free of pesticides, constantly monitor microbiological values, and even have samples analyzed for heavy metals.

-Nowadays mineral oils, among them MOSH (Mineral Oil Saturated Hydrocarbons) and MOAH (Mineral Oil Aromatic Hydrocarbons) frequently mentioned in the media, can be found in many elements of everyday life.
-They may be used in fuels, cosmetics or printing inks.
-Therefore, these substances are widely spread in our environment.
-At the moment, there are no studies that determine the immediate effects of these substances on the human body.
+Meanwhile, mineral oils, which include MOSH (Saturated Mineral Oil Hydrocarbons) and MOAH (Aromatic Mineral Oil Hydrocarbons), which are often referred to in the media, can be found in many places in daily life.
+They are used, for example, for fuels, cosmetics or printing inks.
+As a result, these substances are widely used in the environment.
+There are currently no studies on the direct effects of these substances on the human organism.

-In reaction to current events, we – in collaboration with our quality management in Japan and our suppliers – analyse all steps of production and processing thoroughly in order to prevent accidental contamination.
+In response to the latest findings, we, together with our quality management in Japan and together with our suppliers, comprehensively review all stages of production and processing to avoid inadvertent entry.

 How much Matcha do I need for the preparation of one drink?